Benefits

 Pension Plan

 Queen Anne’s County is a proud member of the Maryland State Employees’ Retirement System.
-Full-time or percentage part-time employees are enrolled in the plan and contribute 7% of base salary on a pre-tax basis.
+Full-time employees are enrolled in the plan and contribute 7% of base salary on a pre-tax basis.
 Likewise, the County contributes to the retirement system.
 Employees are vested after ten years of service with full retirement benefits paid after the employee has a combination of years of service and age that totals 90.

 The Law Enforcement Officers’ Pension System (LEOPS) is offered to sworn personnel working for the Queen Anne’s County Office of the Sheriff and Eligible Emergency Services Providers.
 The employee contribution is 7% for the LEOPS plan.